makinacorpus/django_pyoidc/README.md

 This library is built on the work of many others.
 First all, thanks to all the maintainers of [pyoidc](https://github.com/CZ-NIC/pyoidc/) as they did all the spec implementation.
 This library is mostly about glue between Django and *pyoidc*.

-We were also heavily inspired by :
+We were also heavily inspired by:

-* [`mozilla-django-oidc`](https://github.com/mozilla/mozilla-django-oidc) for it's login redirection URI management
+* [`mozilla-django-oidc`](https://github.com/mozilla/mozilla-django-oidc) for its login redirection URI management
-* [`django-auth-oidc`](https://gitlab.com/aiakos/django-auth-oidc) for it's hook system
+* [`django-auth-oidc`](https://gitlab.com/aiakos/django-auth-oidc) for its hook system

 If you want to understand why we decided to implement our own library, this is documented [here](https://django-pyoidc.readthedocs.io/latest/explanation.html).